samuria/blog/content/posts/graysonline/index.md

 ]
 ```

-At a first glance, I don't reallyyy get anything out of this, `UserInitials` is there, but nothing else that seemed "oh no" worthy <sup>(not that I was hoping to find anything i swear)<sup>.
+At a first glance, I don't reallyyy get anything out of this, `UserInitials` is there, but nothing else that seemed "oh no" worthy[^1]

 ## More clicking around